-The Project Schedule, at a minimum, will consist of the schedule components listed in the table below.
+The Project Schedule, at a minimum, contains the schedule components listed in the table below.
 The schedule components may be refined, with new columns added, as needed.
-The schedule components standards as described below establish the purpose of the component and the valid values, where appropriate:
+The schedule components standards as described below establish the purpose of the component and the valid values, where appropriate.